Anyone can develop skin cancer. However, the risk is higher for some:

-- People with fair skin or freckly skin, with blond or red hair, and with
+- People with fair skin or freckly skin, with blond or red hair, and with light-coloured eyes.

-- People who tan poorly and burn easily.
+- People who burn easily.

 - People with a past history of skin cancer.